bobbimanners/EightBall/README.md

 All subroutines must end with `endsub` statement.

-A subroutine may have more than one `return` statement returning a numeric value:
+A subroutine may return a `word` value to the caller using the `return` statement.

     sub mySecondSubroutine()
       return 2
     endsub

-If the flow of execution hits the `endsub` then 0 is returned to the caller.
+If the flow of execution hits the `endsub` (without first encountering a `return` statement) then 0 is returned to the caller.

 ### Simple Subroutine Invocation